Introduction to Procedures¶

 Large or complex issues, which need to be broken down into smaller tasks, are called epics.
 Associated with every epic is a number of smaller issues.
 For example, new features in UCloud commonly become an epic.

-New features described by epics are placed into the project roadmap with a starting date and deadline.
+New features described by epics are placed into the project roadmap with a starting date and estimated deadline.
 The goal of the roadmap is to provide an easy way to plan the work needed to complete the project in a timely manner.
 The roadmap provides an overview of the whole project and a detailed always up-to-date view of the scheduled work for the next 3-6 months.

 In progress: Design & Development¶